 “My research aims to understand the geographical variation of aggressive behaviour across neighbourhoods in the city of Medellin, Colombia, as well as the importance of structural and social neighbourhood conditions such as poverty and social control.

-I am also using GIS technology to predict areas that are at high risk of aggression.
 My PhD is funded by a mix of grant and loan student from the COLCIENCIAS Science & Technology Program (Colombia) and the University I work for in Colombia (the University of Antioquia).

 Additionally, since the COLCIENCIAS programme does not include any money for books or conferences, I have done some work at the University of Bristol as an auxiliary librarian, teaching assistant and research assistant.